eonr/eonr.github.io/week2/week2.md

 ## Week 2 - Scene Boundary Detection
 Scene Boundary Detection seemed like it was worth giving a shot at.
-So I decided to read more about it this week and try to write some code for the same.<br><br>
+So I decided to read more about it this week and try to write some code for the same.<br>

 I went through a couple more papers,
 * <a href="https://arxiv.org/pdf/1510.08893.pdf">A Deep Siamese Network for Scene Detection in Broadcast Videos</a>.